NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

                   to_keep = dst
                   to_merge = src

-            union(to_merge, to_keep, coalesced_regs)  // actually coalesce these registers, update the inteference graph.
+            union(to_merge, to_keep, coalesced_regs)  // actually coalesce these registers, update the interference graph.
             update_graph(graph, to_merge, to_keep)

       | _ -> continue